Lewes Town Hall

 Lewes Town Hall is a municipal building in the High Street in Lewes, East Sussex, England.
 The structure, which is the meeting place of Lewes Town Council, is a Grade II listed building.

 History

+Star Inn

 In the medieval period, the site of the town hall was occupied by a large property with a barrel-vaulted undercroft belonging to Lewes Priory but by the mid-16th century it was occupied by a public house known as the Star Inn.
 Ten Protestant martyrs who were faithful to their cause during the reign of the Catholic monarch, Queen Mary, were held in the undercroft and then burnt at the stake in front of the Star Inn during the Marian Persecutions of 1555–1557.
 These martyrs are still remembered today by the Lewes Bonfire Society.